 Israel is known for its falafel and hummus.
 But Herzliya is a haven for seafood favorites, nearby markets, and the trendy taste of Israel’s high-tech workforce.
-Experience the delicacies of this town nestled on the Mediterranean Sea, as well as the vibrant local energy.Ritz-Carlton chefs provide their personal recommendations of where they enjoy the bounty and pleasures of wintertime in Herzliya.
+Experience the delicacies of this town nestled on the Mediterranean Sea, as well as the vibrant local energy.Ritz-Carlton chefs provide their personal recommendations of where they enjoy the bounty and pleasures of Herzliya.

 1. Shop at the Shuk

 Being only a 15-minute drive from vibrant Tel Aviv, the trip to this local shuk, or market, for fresh spices, warm desserts such as rugalach and other Israeli delicacies is a treat.
 The Carmel Market has a reputation as the largest authentic Middle Eastern shuk in Tel Aviv, making it a tourist favorite.
 Tel Aviv Port boasts some of the best Israeli cuisine as well as in-market cooking tutorials from some of Israel’s most respected chefs.
 Some restaurants here also serve kosher charcuterie.

 Herzliya’s Industrial Zone is known to locals as a hybrid of Israel’s high-tech companies’ offices and a trendy social atmosphere.
 Public events take place regularly, including a farmers’ market every Thursday afternoon, as well as street parties.
 All this attracts visitors from elsewhere in Israel who hope to enjoy the nightlife and chic restaurants.

 The Sea and Food Festival features some of the best and most prestigious restaurants in the city, such as El Gaucho, River, and White Hall.
 This elegant festival takes place on the beaches of Herzliya.
 You will have the opportunity to taste boutique beers and Israeli wines, too.
 Cooking workshops and live performances also are scheduled.